-Well, fat wants to promote more fat by secreting various substances that make more fat cells and slow down metabolism (causing the plateau in weight loss that many of us experience when we diet).
-These substances also cause inflammation- overweight pets are in a state of chronic inflammation, including joint inflammation known as osteoarthritis.
-Arthritic pets are less active which also promotes weight gain.
-May non-arthritic pets also don’t get enough exercise.
-In addition, as pets age, they have less lean body mass lowering their total energy needs.
-A 7 year old dog needs about 20% less calories than a young adult dog.
+Existing body fat secretes various substances to stimulate the growth of more fat cells and to slow down metabolism (causing the plateau in weight loss that many of us experience when we diet).
+These substances also cause inflammation.
+Consequently, overweight pets are in a state of chronic inflammation, including inflammation of the joints or osteoarthritis.
+Arthritic pets are less active which, in turn, promotes more weight gain.
+Additionally, as pets age, they have less lean body mass lowering their total energy needs.
+A 7-year old dog needs about 20% less calories than a young adult dog.
 All these factors contribute to the pet obesity problem.

 Feeding a Puppy and Kitten

 Since puppies and kittens grow faster than adult animals, they need greater amounts of nutrients and proteins.
 Typically this problem is solved by purchasing a food designed for juvenile animals, but double check with Brookfield before making your selection.
 If you own a large or small breed dog, note that both have specific puppy nutritional requirements.
 Call Brookfield and we’ll help you figure out a healthy and safe feeding schedule.